Man working on a laptop in a café with a coffee cup on the table.

 There’s no harm to your credit score to see if you’re pre-approved1

-The main advantage of having an overdraft is that it provides you with a safety net when you need it.
+The main advantage of having overdraft protection is that it provides you with a safety net when you need it.
 Life can be unpredictable, and there may be times when unexpected expenses or emergencies arise, leaving you short on cash.
 An overdraft can help you bridge the gap until you’re able to deposit more money into your account.

 Will a bank overdraft affect my credit score?

-Your credit score usually doesn’t factor in banking unless you’ve been sent to collections.
+Your credit score usually doesn’t factor in banking activity unless you’ve been sent to collections.
 But there are some cases where an overdraft may impact your credit report.

-Multiple overdraft fee
+Multiple overdraft fees

 Missed payments